Breastfeeding Tips: 4 Ways to Ensure Breastfeeding Success

 U-Hold

-• Place your fingers and thumb vertically either side of the nipple, supporting your breast.
+• Place your fingers and thumb vertically on either side of the nipple, supporting your breast.

 • Your thumb will be on the outer area of your breast and your fingers will be on the inner area.